-The major difference between these two kinds of kidney failure is that it's acute version is likely reversible if caught and treated early, while chronic kidney failure can't eb reversed, only managed.
+The major difference between these two kinds of kidney failure is that its acute version is likely reversible if caught and treated early, while chronic kidney failure can't be reversed, only managed.

 Any disease which affects dogs' kidneys can cause kidney failure.
 Some of these diseases and conditions can include:

 - Bacterial infections - If your dog swims or drinks in contaminated water, bacterial infections such as leptospirosis can attack their system, causing the kidneys to become inflamed and renal cells to die off.

 - Toxicosis - When the kidneys are poisoned, this can lead to cell damage within the kidneys.
 It can happen when your dog consumes drugs or poisons (such as foods or substances that are toxic to them).

 - Dental disease - When bacteria build up on the teeth and gums, this can lead to advanced dental disease.
 The bacteria can enter the bloodstream and attack multiple organs, causing irreversible damage to the kidneys in addition to the heart and liver.

 - Geriatric degeneration - As your dog ages, cells can break down and die.
 This also happens in the kidneys and can lead to kidney disease.

 - Congenital disease - This category can include underlying illnesses and hereditary conditions - everything from agenesis (being born without one or both kidneys) to cysts.

 Symptoms of kidney failureIf your dog is suffering from kidney failure you may notice one or more of the following symptoms: